JonaBenja/greta_thunberg_sentiment/README.md

 ### INTRODUCTION
-This repository contains the code, data and analysis of assignment 1 for the course Language as Data.
-The students that contributed to this assignment are Gabriele Catanese and Jona Bosman.
-A blogpost with the results can be viewed here: [link]
+This repository contains the code, data and analysis of a project regarding sentiment analysis of articles about Greta Thunberg, for Dutch and Italian press.
+The project was created by Jona Bosman and Gabriele Cantanese.

+The project attempts to answer the following research question:
+How do the Dutch and Italian press differ in the sentiment about Greta Thunberg?

+A blogpost presenting the results of the project can be found through this link:
+[link]

 ### CORPUS RETRIEVAL
 The corpus contains 101 recent articles in Dutch and and 103 recent articles in Italian about Greta Thunberg, that were retrieved from the Google News corpus.